cjumel/dotfiles/.config/fzf/README.md

 **Disable:**

-To disable fzf setup, simply delete the directory `.config/fzf/`.
-If you've run the `make` command already, also remove the directory `~/.config/fzf/` to remove the symlinks that have been created.
+To disable fzf setup, simply delete the `.config/fzf/` directory.
+If you've run the `make` command already, also remove the `~/.config/fzf/` directory to remove the symlinks that have been created.